 Though it began as a Historically Black College, it has evolved into a fully accredited, comprehensive university with a diverse population of undergraduate and advanced degree students.

 Delaware State University has over 3,200 students come from 28 states and 31 countries.
 There are roughly 170 faculty members in 20 academic departments and 80% have doctorate degrees.
 Delaware State offers 66 undergraduate degrees, 16 graduate degrees, and one doctoral degree.

 There are computer labs in almost every building.
-Each student has a data port for Internet access, a phone and a campus email address and WiFi connectivity in some buildings.
-The university’s research focus is to attract grants is in mathematics, applied optics, chemistry and biotechnology.
+Each student has a data port for Internet access, a phone, a campus email address, and WiFi connectivity in some buildings.
+The university’s research focus is to attract grants in mathematics, applied optics, chemistry, and biotechnology.